-The "-dune" element of this waypoint means hill or down, and the only feature in the vicinity that it might describe is Burys Hill, located near the southern end of Ounty John Lane.
-Relative to the already elevated landscape, Burys Hill is a low and shallow sided peak lying about 300 metres west of oak lēah.
+The "-dune" element of this waypoint means hill or down, and the only feature in the vicinity that it could possibly describe is Burys Hill, located near the southern end of Ounty John Lane.
+Relative to the already elevated landscape, Burys Hill is a low and shallow sided peak lying about 300 metres west of the supposed oak lēah.
 Photograph 12 was taken from Racecourse Lane, looking south.
 It shows the broad, flat-sided slope of Burys Hill (the assumed lusdune) in the distance.
-The hill's summit is just right of centre, and Ounty John Lane runs along the top of the tree covered escarpment to the left.
+The hill's summit is just right of centre, and Ounty John Lane runs along the top of the tree-covered escarpment to the left.

 The OE word lus means louse, but according to Smith (1956b) it could have other meanings.
 In place names, it might represent a personal name, and, occasionally, it was used to describe something small or insignificant.
 The latter sense is most frequently to be found in the context of a hill or barrow.
 This adjective certainly describes Burys Hill quite accurately and seems to be a more likely etymology than the literal interpretation of "lus-" assumed previously.
+Indeed, according to the Pedmore Tithe Plan (1846), the term "Little Hill" survived as the name of the field which then enclosed the hill's summit.
+Its eastern boundary has since been removed and Little Hill field subsumed into its neighbour Burys Hill.